NSA/FBI/MI5/DEA Surveillance Wi-Fi Names (Are They Real?)

 What is a VPN?

 Signing up for a VPN is usually very easy.
-You simply visit their site (click on one of our affiliate links above for each provider), sign up, pay your subscription, download their product and boot up the program.
+You simply visit their site, sign up, pay your subscription, download their product and boot up the program.

 Once running you simply select a preferred server location and open the VPN connection.
 You now have a secure connection that no one else on that Wi-Fi network can see or access.